RunpengJ/cse15l-lab-reports/lab-report-1-week-1.md

 ## Trying Some Commands

 1. After logging in to your course specfic account, try some commands in the command line window, such as "ls", "ls -a", and etc.
+    - ls Directory parameter: list the contents of each specified directory parameter; or the contents of the current directory if without parameter
+    - ls -a: list the contents (including files and directories whose names begin with a .(dot)) of the current directory.
 ![try some commands](Image/report2part3.1.png)

 ## Moving Files with ```scp```